mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 _and_ passive lists.
 If the node was removed from one of the lists or if the TTL is greater than zero, then the `LEAVE` is propagated further across the active list links.
-This will ensure a random diffusion through the network that would clean most of the active lists eagerly, at the cost of some bandwidth.
+This will ensure a random diffusion扩散 through the network that would clean most of the active lists eagerly, at the cost of some bandwidth.

 ### Active View Management